strikeouts27/debugging-html-css/README.md

    - paragrah css selector updated to 1.35em
    - .error css selector updated to a valid color
    - updated the text decoration value to underline
+   - changed the my avatar the easter bunny heading to white.